• Skip to main content

 Leirhnjukur geothermal area, North Iceland, photo 5

-Surreal landscape
+Surreal landscapes

 This was taken on my way back.
 The lava has created here some soft shapes.
 In the background are Viti and Krafla.